Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

-A XAP web processing unit can use {{%exurl "Jetty" "http://www.eclipse.org/jetty/"%}} as the web container that will actually run the WAR file deployed into the Service Grid.
-Jetty itself comes built in with the GigaSpaces installation.
-The integration itself allows you to run both a pure WAR file (pure in a sense that it does not use a Space), as well as simplifying the introduction of Space (both embedded and remote) in a non Spring and Spring environment.
+A XAP web processing unit can use {{%exurl "Jetty" "http://www.eclipse.org/jetty/"%}} as the web container that actually runs the WAR file deployed on the service grid.
+Jetty is included with the XAP installation package.
+The integration allows you to run both a pure WAR file (meaning it does not use a Space), as well as simplifying the introduction of Space (both embedded and remote) in non-Spring and Spring environments.

 {{% align center%}}
 ![web_app_archi.jpg](/attachment_files/web_app_archi.jpg)
 {{% /align %}}

-**Dependencies**<br>
+{{%anchor jetty-version%}}

+{{%info "Jetty Version"%}}
+The XAP 12.3 installation package includes Jetty version 9.2.24v20180105.
+{{%/info%}}

+## Dependencies

-In order to use this feature, include the `${XAP_HOME}/lib/optional/jetty/xap-jetty/xap-jetty.jar` file on your classpath or use maven dependencies:
+In order to use this feature, include the `${XAP_HOME}/lib/optional/jetty/xap-jetty/xap-jetty.jar` file in your classpath, or use Maven dependencies:

 ```xml
 <dependency>